Savjee/savjee.be/_posts/2017-07-19-Writing-tiny-blockchain-in-JavaScript.md

 This implementation is far from complete.
 It doesn't implement proof-of-work or a P2P network to communicate with other miners.

 It does however demonstrate how a blockchain works.
 Many people think that it's very complex, but this post demonstrates that the basic concepts of a blockchain are easy to understand and to implement.

+# Part 2
+This blockchain is not complete and not fully secure.
+[In part 2 we'll implement proof-of-work to secure it!]({% post_url 2017-09-03-Implementing-proof-of-work-javascript-blockchain %})